xiaoyang-sde/co-uring-http/README.md

 # `co-uring-http`

 `co-uring-http` is a high-performance HTTP server built on C++20 coroutines and `io_uring`.
 This project serves as an exploration of the latest Linux kernel and C++ standard features and is not recommended for production use.
-For learning purposes, the application re-implements general-purpose coroutine primitives (such as `task<T>`, `sync_wait<task<T>>`, etc.) instead of utilizing existing libraries.
+For learning purposes, `co-uring-http` re-implements general-purpose coroutine primitives (such as `task<T>`, `sync_wait<task<T>>`, etc.) instead of utilizing existing libraries.
 This document is a draft, and a more detailed design document will be provided later.

 The high-level design of `co-uring-http` consists of a thread pool with a number of threads equal to or less than the number of logical processors.
 Each thread includes a socket bound to the same port using the `SO_REUSEPORT` option and spawns a coroutine to accept clients while running an event loop to process events in the `io_uring` completion queue.
 When a client arrives, the `handle_client()` coroutine is spawned to handle HTTP requests for that client.
 As the coroutine issues async operations, it is suspended and transfers control back to the event loop, which then resumes the coroutine when the async operations are complete.